Dog Plays With A Tennis Ball

 Other tests your veterinarian might do

 Next, your veterinarian will palpate your dog, including the knee (stifle) of concern.
-The first sign of an early CCL sprain is discomfort with full extension of the stifle.
-One of the jobs of the CCL is to prevent hyperextension of the stifle, so if force is applied that starts to stress the ligament, the body reacts by pulling back since it knows the ligament is not fully functional.
+The first sign of an early CCL sprain is discomfort with full extension of the stifle and/or full flexion.
+One of the jobs of the CCL is to prevent hyperextension (over-straightening) of the stifle, so if force is applied that starts to stress the ligament in a way that it is not able to resist fully, the body reacts by pulling back since it knows the ligament is not fully functional.

 Other signs of CCL sprain are muscle atrophy, swelling inside the stifle joint, known as joint effusion, and firm swelling surrounding the stifle, known as a medial buttress.